 Opinion and Features

-Canadian history is rich with diverse discoveries and technological inventions that have made life easier.
-From the popular breakfast food peanut butter, to the life-saving cardiac pacemaker, Canada has always stood at the forefront of universally acceptable creations.
+From the popular breakfast food peanut butter to the life-saving cardiac pacemaker, Canadian inventors have always stood at the forefront of universally acceptable creations.

 Here we will talk about the top five Canadian tech inventions that have had a significant global impact.